 Backyard Fire Criteria & Alternatives

-When there is no Fire Ban enacted, properties located within the "Burning Permitted" area on the Interactive Map may burn dry garden refuse from April 15 to May 15 and from October 15 to November 15 with a valid permit, if the fire is located a minimum of 15 metres from structures, property lines and forest interface.
+When there is no Fire Ban enacted, properties located within the "Open to Burning" area on the Interactive Map may burn dry garden refuse from April 15 to May 15 and from October 15 to November 15 with a valid permit, if the fire is located a minimum of 15 metres from structures, property lines and forest interface.

 Properties located within the "Area Closed to Burning" Interactive Map are not allowed any type of wood burning fires, including open pit campfires or outdoor wood burning appliances.